Multi-Step Dialogue Workflow Action Prediction

 The first approach involves fine-tuning a language model to predict all future workflow actions.
 We construct training examples of the form (context, action sequence) and train a sequence to sequence model with the following inputs: Following \citet{hattami2022workflow}, we use the source prefix \texttt{Predict AST:} and the following target: where $a_t$ refers to the action type, $v_t^i$ includes all $m_t$ values for each action value.
 In this equation, $a_{t+1}$ refers to the action name for timestep $t+1$ (e.g., verify-identity, pull-up-account) and $a_{t+N}$ refers to the action name for timestep $t+N$.
 Each action has a variable number of slot values, and the upper index $m_{t+1}$ is the number of slot values for the corresponding action at timestep $t+1$ (e.g., verify-identity(full-name, account-id, order-id) has 3 slot values) and similarly for $m_{t+N}$.
 The input is the full dialogue context until the current time step and the output is the rest of the actions in the dialogue.
 We then fine-tune a model to predict all future workflow actions.
 This generalizes prior work~\cite{hattami2022workflow,chen2021action} by considering cases where $N > 1$.

-At inference time, we generate $R$ rollouts from the model.
-The graph as shown in Algorithm 1 by counting all transitions in the $R$ rollouts as edges.
-The root node of the graph is the last executed action in the context.
-For the 1-step AST model, we use the same training procedure but every sequence is of size one so it cannot capture future actions beyond the next action.
+At inference time, we generate $R$ model rollouts.
+The graph is constructed by counting all transitions in the rollouts as edges (Algorithm 1).
+The graph root node is the last executed action in the context.
+For the 1-step AST model, we use the same training procedure, but every sequence is of size one so it cannot capture more than the next action.